MSRConnections/Azure-training-course/Content/Data Lake/Azure Data Lake HOL.md

     _Creating a Data Lake Analytics account_

 1. Return to the resource group that holds the Data Lake Store and the Data Lake Analytics account and wait for "Deploying" to change to "Succeeded."
-Once more, it helps to refresh the page every now and then to make sure the information displayed there is up to date.
+Once more, You can click the **Refresh** button at the top of the blade to refresh the deployment status.

     ![Deployment succeeded](Images/successful-deployment-2.png)